 The City’s Council pays respect to elders past and present and extends this respect to all Aboriginal people living in or visiting the City of Canada Bay.

 On Thursday, 20 October 2011, the City of Canada Bay and the Metropolitan Local Aboriginal Land Council gathered at Rodd Point to celebrate the signing of the Principles of Cooperation between the two organisations.

 The Principles of Cooperation signing was a significant occasion, which acknowledges the commitment made by each organisation to work together to achieve better outcomes to promote Aboriginal cultural heritage and, through our partnership projects, enrich the lives of the broader community.

-In July 2019, the City of Canada Bay will be hosting an exhibition across its Five Dock and Concord libraries to celebrate First Nations public artwork throughout the City.
-Artist work includes:
+In July 2019, the City of Canada Bay hosted an exhibition across its Five Dock and Concord libraries to celebrate First Nations public artwork throughout the City.
+Artist work included: